brandonhorst/elliptical/doc/apireference/phrases.md

 ] */
 ```

-## `label`
+## `placeholder`

-Used to provide additional metadata for within a grammar.
-This provides users
-with hints to the available options in the flexible way.
-This also improves
+Parses that have consumed the entire input string will not
+continue into this placeholder's `child`.
+Instead, it will output a word with
+`{placeholder: true, label: label}` This improves performance and
-performance by limiting the number of parse branches.
+usability, as it limits the number of suggestions that are output
+for an incomplete input.

 ### Score

-`label`s that suppress input have a very low score, to ensure that
+`placeholder`s that suppress input have a very low score, to ensure that
 completed suggestions appear before incomplete ones.

 ### Props

-- `text: String` - this text is used as the `argument` name and
-  the `suppress` placeholder, if either is `true`
-- `argument: Boolean` - defaults to `true`.
-If `true`, all words
-  that come from this parse segment will contain an `argument` property,
-  which will equal the `text` of this `label`.
-Note that currently only the
-  first `<label argument />` in the chain is exported.
-- `suppress: Boolean` - defaults to `true`.
-If `true`, parses that have
-  consumed the entire input string will not continue into this `label`'s
+- `label: Any` - An object describing the placeholder.
+If the placeholder
-  `child`.
-Instead, it will output a word with
+  suppresses parsing, it will output this label in its `Word`.
-  `{text: <text>, placeholder: true}` This improves performance and
-  usability, as it limits the amount of suggestions that are output
-  for an incomplete input.
 - `suppressEmpty: Boolean` - defaults to `true`.
 If `true`,
-  this `label` will also suppress inputs that are an empty string.
+  this `placeholder` will also suppress inputs that are an empty string.
   That is to say, if the preceding elements consume the entire input
-  string but have not yet made any suggestions, this label will still
+  string but have not yet made any suggestions, this placeholder will still
   suppress the input.
-- `suppressWhen: (input: String) => Boolean` - When this label is parsed,
+- `suppressWhen: (input: String) => Boolean` - When this placeholder is parsed,
   it will call this function.
-If it returns `true`, this label will suppress
+If it returns `true`, this placeholder will suppress
   the input (returning a `placeholder`), even if the input is non-null.
 This
   is useful to describe incomplete but non-suggestable input.
     - For example, imagine a phrase is designed to accept a 3-digit integer,